 Devonshire House

-A full house refurbishment, finished to the last grout line.
+A whole-house refurbishment, finished to the last grout line.

-This was a whole-house job.
-The client had bought the place knowing it needed everything — and they wanted it done in one sweep, by one team, finished properly.
+A whole-house job.
+The clients had bought the place knowing it needed everything.
+They wanted it done in one sweep, by one team, finished properly.

-We started in the bathroom because it was the room that mattered most to them.
-Olive kit-kat tile, laid vertically, with a thin brass inlay running through to break it up.
+We started in the bathroom.
+The room that mattered most to them.
+Olive kit-kat tile, laid vertically, with a thin brass inlay running through to break the wall up.
 The shower wall is Arabescato marble, with a tiled niche and brass shower set.
-Bath's an inset deep-soaker.
-We tiled the cistern enclosure in the same kit-kat to keep it quiet, and dropped a brass push-plate into the front.
-Floor is white marble-effect, laid book-matched.
+The bath is an inset deep-soaker.
+The cistern enclosure is tiled in the same kit-kat to keep it quiet, with a brass push-plate dropped into the front.
+The floor is white marble-effect, laid book-matched.

 The kitchen was next.
-Flat-fronted bronze cabinetry, white quartz worktop, integrated appliances, and a single brass pendant over the cooking area.
-The handles are routed into the door fronts, no pulls — it keeps the line clean.
-Behind the worktop, the splashback is a slab of the same quartz, run continuous so there's no upstand seam.
+Flat-fronted bronze cabinetry, white quartz worktop, integrated appliances, a single brass pendant over the cooking area.
+The handles are routed into the door fronts — no pulls — to keep the line clean.
+The splashback runs continuous in the same quartz so there's no upstand seam.

-Through the hallway, we lifted what was left of the old boards and laid herringbone parquet right through, into the living room.
+Through the hallway, we lifted what was left of the old boards and laid herringbone parquet right through into the living room.
 The skirtings went back to a deep Victorian profile.
 The doors are solid oak, hung properly, with brass furniture.
-The living room has the original sash windows, which were refurbished rather than replaced.
+The original sash windows in the living room were refurbished rather than replaced.

-When we finished, the client said it looked like the house had always been like this.
-That's what you're aiming for.
+When we finished, the clients said it looked like the house had always been like this.
+That is what we are aiming for.

 Considering a similar project?